-A meeting involving all the parties, with close staff supervision, could be helpful in developing a strategy for all concerned to close the episode.
+A restorative meeting involving all the parties, with close staff supervision, could be helpful in developing a strategy for all concerned to close the episode.
+A way forward, including disciplinary sanctions and counselling, should be agreed.
 A monitoring and review strategy will be put in place.

-In very serious cases, and only after the Headmaster has been involved, it may be necessary to make a report to the Police or to the relevant Children's Social Care Authority, in line with guidance in KCSIE 2022.
+In very serious cases, and only after the Headmaster has been involved, it may be necessary to make a report to the Police or to the relevant Children's Social Care Authority, in line with guidance in KCSIE 2024.
 However, it is the policy of Halliford School to attempt to resolve such issues internally under the school's own disciplinary procedures, unless the matter is of such gravity that a criminal prosecution is likely.
 The school may suspend or exclude a student, either temporarily or permanently, in cases of severe and persistent bullying and in the event that the support put in place for the bully does not result in the modification of behaviour to an acceptable level.